byu-oit/UAPI-Specification/University API Specification.md

 #### 5.1.2 Field\_sets Query Parameter

-To specify one or more field\_sets to be returned the `field_sets` query string parameter is used to list the field\_sets being requested.
+To specify one or more field\_sets to be returned the `field_sets` query string parameter is used to provide a comma separated list the field\_sets being requested.

 #### 5.1.3 The 'basic' Field\_set